erodola/FundCG-s1-2018/README.md

 ### News

-- **19/12/2018:** Students who have not selected the project are encouraged to do so quickly (even just a vague idea) and communicate it to the teacher.
+- **19/12/2018:** Students who have not selected the project yet are encouraged to do so quickly (even just a vague idea) and communicate it to the teacher.

 ### Logistics